AsimovNo9/WorkingWith-Tkinter/README.md

 # Working With Tkinter: Self Learning For Some Random Project

 Hello, nothing much to see here, just followng some online tutorials, going through documentation and creating sort of like a course outline through working with tkinter.
 It gets Updated as work gets done.
-Find the related python scripts in the gui folder.
+Find the related tutorial python scripts in the gui folder, and projects in the project folder.

 ## Course Outline
+The outline includes turorials and projects.
+Projects help sum up everything learnt in the past couple tutorials, quite useful.
+Projects are appended with a <span style="color:FF06B7">(P)</span>

 1. Labels - hello.py
 2. Grids - grid.py
 3. Buttons - buttons.py
 4. Enteries - entry.py
+5. Calculator - calculator.py <span style="color:FF06B7">(P)</span>

 ### Labels